ldn-softdev/Rpnn/README.md

 bash $
 ```

-But with the normalization turned off, it'll fail to find a soulution:
+But with the normalization turned off, it'll fail to find a solution:
 ```
 bash $ <<<"
 1e-5, 1e-5 = 10